orkestron-ai/software-meta-model/b0-product-core/001-product-definition-context.md

 - a product family
 - a subsystem treated as an independent product

-A product passport include:
+A product passport includes structured metadata describing the product as a managed system.

+It SHOULD include:

 - product name
 - purpose
 - target domain
 - product type
 - short history
-- lifecycle status
+- lifecycle status (e.g., concept, active, deprecated)
-- business criticality
+- business criticality (e.g., low / medium / high / mission-critical)
-- main users
+- main user groups
-- product owners
+- product owners and responsible organizations
-- key constraints
+- key constraints (technical, regulatory, organizational)
+- key dependencies (optional but recommended)

 The product must have a stable identifier.